husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 touch object_follower.cpp
 ```

-This node has previously saved object for recognition in this case `#define OBJECT 1`.
-Remember that number of your object have to be the same as number of object define in line number 7.
+This node contains previously saved object for recognition, in this case `#define OBJECT 1`.
+Remember that number of your object have to be the same as the number of the object defined in line number 7.
 Open file object_follower.cpp and paste this code:

 <script src="https://gist.github.com/DominikN/484d54686a0fbd46b2fa138620dfca28.js"></script>